CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
 These are `lXML`, `BeautifulSoup`, `MyGengo`, and `HTTPlib2`.
-These can be installed with PIP (The Python packager):
+These can be installed with PIP (The Python package manager):

 `sudo pip install lxml`